Cheyna Wood

 Cheyna Wood, previously known as Cheyna Tucker (born 2 October 1990 in Johannesburg) is a South African professional squash player.
 As of June 2022, she was ranked number 449 in the world.
 She reached a career-high world ranking of World No. 60 in December 2014.
-In June 2022 she won her first professional tournament, the Johannesburg Open, for which she had been given a wildcard.
+In June 2022, some 13 years after turning pro, she won her first professional tournament, the Johannesburg Open, for which she had been a wildcard entry.